 In the main analysis, I find no evidence that payday loan access mitigates financial distress along the dimensions that I observe.
-In fact, I find that loan access leads to important real costs, as reflected in increased likelihood of difficulty paying bills, moving out of one's home due to financial difficulties, and delaying needed medical care, dental care and prescription drug purchases.
+In fact, I find that loan access leads to important real costs, as reflected in increased likelihood of difficulty paying bills, and delaying needed health care.
 The magnitudes of these effects are considerable.
-I estimate that among families with \$15,000 to \$50,000 in annual income, loan access increases the incidence of difficulty paying bills by 25 percent and moving out of one's home by 60 percent.
+I estimate that among families with \$15,000 to \$50,000 in annual income, loan access increases the incidence of difficulty paying bills by 25 percent.
 I also find that among adults in these families, loan access increases the delay of needed medical care, dental care and prescription drug purchases by roughly 25 percent.
+The estimates are robust to the inclusion of extensive individual-level and county-level control variables as well as a measure of proximity to any state border.
+These controlled specifications are important in confirming that the estimated effects are not driven by differences between sampled individuals or geographic areas that are unrelated to loan access.